Katie Britt: Early life and education

-Law and business career
+Law and public affairs career

 After she graduated from the University of Alabama, Britt joined the staff of U.S. Senator Richard Shelby in May 2004 as deputy press secretary.
-She was later promoted to press secretary.
+She was promoted to press secretary there.
 In 2007, she left Shelby's staff and worked as a special assistant to University of Alabama president Robert Witt.
 At the University of Alabama School of Law, she participated in Tax Moot Court.

 After law school, Britt first worked at Johnston Barton Proctor & Rose LLP in Birmingham.
-When the firm shut down in March 2014, Britt and 17 other former employees joined the Birmingham office of Butler Snow LLP.
-She founded the firm's government affairs branch.
-In November 2015, Britt took a leave of absence from Butler Snow to return to Shelby's staff, working on his reelection campaign as deputy campaign manager and communications director.
+When the firm shut down in March 2014, Britt and 17 former employees joined the Birmingham office of Butler Snow LLP.
+She started the firm's government affairs branch.
+In November 2015, Britt took a leave of absence from Butler Snow to return to Shelby's staff, working on his reelection campaign as the deputy campaign manager and communications director.

-In 2016, Shelby named Britt his chief of staff.
-She became a top advisor to Shelby and head of his Judicial Nomination Task Force.
-In May 2016, Yellowhammer News named Britt one of "the people who will be running Alabama in a few years".
+In 2016, Shelby named Britt his chief of staff, and head of his Judicial Nomination Task Force.
+In May 2016, Yellowhammer News forecasted Britt as one of "the people who will be running Alabama in a few years".

-In December 2018, Britt was selected as president and CEO of the Business Council of Alabama, effective January 2; she was the first woman to lead the organization.
-As head of what Alabama Daily News called one of the state's "most influential political organizations", she focused on workforce and economic development through tax incentives, and addressed the state's prison system and participation in the 2020 United States census.
-During the COVID-19 pandemic in 2020, Britt led a "Keep Alabama Open" effort to self-govern business affairs by avoiding shutdowns and maintain employment.
+In December 2018, Britt was selected as president and CEO of the Business Council of Alabama, effective January 2, the first woman to lead the organization.
+As the head of what Alabama Daily News called one of the state's "most influential political organizations", she focused on workforce and economic development through tax incentives, and addressed the state's prison system and participation in the 2020 United States census.
+During the COVID-19 pandemic in 2020, she led a "Keep Alabama Open" effort to self-govern business affairs by avoiding shutdowns and maintain employment.
 In April 2021, she was elected to the Alabama Wildlife Federation's board of directors.
 Britt resigned from her positions at the Business Council of Alabama in June 2021, amid media speculation that she would run for the U.S. Senate.